giridhar1103/sql_datawarehouse/README.md

 # SQL_DATAWAREHOUSE
-This is a repository for implementing the medallion architecture of a
+This is a repository for implementing the medallion architecture of an analytical